scientific big data

 This project was the collaboration of Fritz Haber Institute of the Max Planck Society and Humboldt University of Berlin (Germany) with the aim to create an international ab initio materials science data repository called NoMaD.
 The database structure was designed, and the repository program core was implemented.
-In 2014 the first version of NoMaD user interface was launched.
-In 2015 NoMaD project was successfully funded by European Union's infrastructure call for Centers of Excellence (CoE) in computational sciences.
+In 2014 the first version of NoMaD was launched.
+In 2015, NoMaD project was successfully funded by European Union's infrastructure call for Centers of Excellence (CoE) in computational sciences.

 Defect thermodynamics of mixed conductors

 The Quantum Chemistry Chair of St. Petersburg State University (Russia) had worked on several international grants by NATO, DFG, INTAS, and CRDF in fundamental research.
 One of the projects was to combine classical force-field and ab initio modeling techniques to describe water adsorption on the surfaces of SrXO3 perovskites (X = Ti, Zr, Hf), owing to its high technological importance.
 During this project, the number of utility software tools for data processing were created.
 For details please refer to Evarestov, Bandura, Blokhin, J. Phys.
 Conf.
 Ser.
 (2007) and Evarestov, Bandura, Blokhin, Surf.
 Sci.
 (2008).

 Research and consulting

 We explore the screening strategies for materials design using the artificial intelligence techniques, such as deep learning and semantic technologies.
 Let the advanced data analytics serve for materials.